What determines how far one will go in life?

 Those who managed to wait got their second marshmallow but was also reported to do better in just about any life measure — even 40 years later.
 Their ability to delay gratification resulted in higher SAT scores, lower levels of substance abuse, lower likelihood of obesity, and other indicators of success.

-More recently, Angela Duckworth’s research has shown the following:
+More recently, Angela Duckworth’s research in her book, Grit, has shown the following:

 - West Point cadets who scored highest on the Grit Test were 60% more likely to succeed than their peers